Guidance

 • by law, the remand period should not exceed 6 months

 • at the first hearing before a prosecutor individuals should be notified of your rights.
-After the Prosecutor has reached a decision, he has between 18 to 24 months to resolve the case.
+After the Prosecutor has reached a decision, he has between 18 to 24 months to resolve the case

-If the local police have confirmed that they are investigating the death as a murder or manslaughter, a dedicated team within the Foreign, Commonwealth & Development Office will be available to provide support, including by referring you to a specialised organisations.
+If the local police have confirmed that they are investigating the death as a murder or manslaughter, a dedicated team within the Foreign, Commonwealth & Development Office will be available to provide support, including by referring you to a specialised organisation.
 You can find more about helping British people abroad in cases of murder and manslaughter

 You should note that if the deceased is repatriated to parts of the UK a coroner or procurator fiscal may decide to hold an inquest.
 See the section on UK Coroners and inquests below.

-UK coroners and inquests
+18. UK coroners and inquests

 If you repatriate the person who died to England and Wales there may be an inquest.
-The decision on when to hold an inquest is made by HM Coroner.
+The decision on when to hold an inquest is made by His Majesty’s Coroner.
 Please note, an inquest will usually only happen in certain situations, for example, when someone has died in suspicious, unnatural, and violent circumstances or whilst in detention.
 If the person who died is cremated and only their ashes are brought home, there will not be an inquest.

 If you repatriate the person who died to Scotland, the Procurator Fiscal may decide to call for a Fatal Accidents or Injuries Inquiry.